 The story...

-Somebody told me that about their habit of seeking to discover at least one thing of value from every conversation.
+A wise guy told me that about their habit of seeking to discover at least one thing of value from every conversation.
 Looking for those "golden nuggets" helped him to listen, and stay engaged, in what might've been a boring or taxing conversation.
-The speaker appreciated the attentive listener - albeit offered with a selfish motive.
-Yes, this is one way to win friends and influence people for your benefit - and the speaker's heard too.
+The speaker likely appreciated the attentive listener - albeit offered with a selfish motive.
+Yes, this is one way to win friends and influence people for your benefit - and the speaker gets heard as well.
 Everybody wins - right?

-The self-help book craze had a resurgence in the 1960s and continued strong for decades.
-Yet, trying to be, or acting to be, somebody different than who you actually are, is wrought with problems.
-Being a good actor in life, who's well received by others, seems like a good path; yet, being that good person and working out that reality more naturally seems better.
-Yet, there's much reason to believe we often need to "fake it to make it" - how else do we become who we want to be?
+The self-help book craze peaked in the 1960s and continued strong for decades.
+Yet, trying or acting to be somebody different than who you actually are is wrought with problems.
+Being a good actor in life, who's well received by others, seems like a good path; yet, being that good person and working out that reality more naturally seems better to me.
+There're reasons to believe we need to "fake it to make it" - how else do we become who we want to be?

-There will be authentically good people who are interested in you, yes you, within the only church in town.
-Some will be redeemed - walking more rightly and humbly with God - you'll be compelled to listen to their conversation, heart, and spirit/Spirit connection.
-That's the power of God - when you receive . . . you won't desire anything better.
-Surely, you'll drift away but He doesn't leave His adopted sons and daughters there long.
+There will be authentically good people who are interested in us, "yes you," within the only church in town.
+Some will be redeemed - walking more rightly and humbly with God - we'll be compelled to listen to their conversation, heart, and spirit/Spirit connection.
+When we experience the power of God . . . we won't desire better.
+Surely, that natural part of us will cause us to drift away; but, He doesn't leave His adopted sons and daughters there long.
 He loves those that are His.
-The first and second greatest commandments is living within the "sweet spot."
+The first and second greatest commandments is living within this "sweet spot" of life.

 Just for today...